SaraMathews/hidden-gems-guernsey/README.md

 ![Image of the home page text section](docs/home-page-section.png)
 ### *Footer*
 The footer section is located on the bottom of all pages.
 The footer section provides icons with links to Guernsey's Hidden gems's Facebook, Twitter and Instagram pages.
 They open in a new tab when clicked on to not deviate the user away from the website.
-The intention is to give the user easy acces to Guernsey Hidden Gem's social media platforms where the user can obtain more information and interact in an easier way.
+The intention is to give the user easy acces to Guernsey Hidden Gem's Social Media platforms where the user can obtain more information and interact in an easier way.

 ![Image of footer](docs/footer.png)
 ### *Beaches text section*
-This text section provides a short description of the top 3 beaches in Guernsey with location, features and surrounding area for each beach.
+This text section provides a short description of the top 3 beaches in Guernsey with locations, features and surrounding area for each beach.
 It communicates the main value of each beach and is indended to attract the user who is looking to potentially visit and explore Guernsey.

 ![Image of beaches page text section](docs/beaches-text-section.png)
 ### *Image of map*